 Mary had no future.
 She’d thrown away her past to become a new woman with Jesus.
 She couldn’t go back.
 She couldn’t go forward.

 She could wrap a corpse.
 She could clean that scarred flesh.
 She could smooth his hair.
 She could do that much.
 But they’d taken even that from her.

 The voice spiked through her.
 That voice.
 Only one person ever said her name like that, like it meant something, like she was the most precious thing in the world.

 “Teacher.”
 Mary of Magdala said.
 She heard herself say it, and the part of her that had been mocking herself all morning tried to scorn her for such impossible hope.
 She’d seen the nails.
 She’d seen the centurion’s spear.
 She’d wrapped the corpse.

 Peter would preach it later, a burning account that would change history.
 He’d talk about how one innocent death paid the dues for all the guilty if they wanted a clean slate.
 Clever John would point out all the bible passages that foretold how God would die to save his people.
 Mary didn’t care at all.
-She only knew that one man had somehow, impossibly, amazingly, finally kept his promise to her.
+She only knew that one man had somehow, impossibly, amazingly, finally and forever kept his promise to her.

 And if he’d kept his word to her then he’d kept it for everybody.

 She fell forward and folded herself round his ankles and hugged his feet.
 She wept again, not the ragged tears of desolate bereavement but the rich emotional release of a mended heart.